tytydraco/yessleep/out/I_Found_My_GreatGrandmothers_Rougarou_Cure_I_Wish_Id_Never_Used_It.md

 My heart battered against my ribs.

 A cure.
 Why hadn't she told anyone?
-Then I saw another note, shakier: 'I tried to tell Louise when Eric was born, but she forbade me—said it was too dangerous, that we'd lost enough men to this curse.
-She burned my letters.
-By the time I could have told Eric myself, I was too old, too afraid he'd try it and fail like Robert
+Then I saw another note, shakier: 'I tried to tell Paul when Eric was born, but he forbade me—said it was too dangerous, that we'd lost enough men to this curse.
+He burned my letters.
+By the time I could have told Eric myself, I was too old, too afraid he'd try it and fail like Robert.’

 I hurried downstairs, microwaved a cold dinner, and devoured it like I was starving for answers.
 The journal described a ritual: bind yourself in silver chains, draw a circle of salt and write the prayer within it, then stand before a mirror while reciting the incantation.
 This would trap the wolf spirit inside the glass.
 Only once you're free do you shatter the mirror and burn the shards to ash.